tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/docker-setup.md

    * Note: to detach from the console, the default hotkey is `CTRL+P,Q`.
 This means you hold Left-Control, then you press and release P, and then press and release Q.
 6. Now your server is up and running.

-### Start/Stopping your docker server
+### Start and stop your docker server

-1. To stop your `skyrimserver`, simply run the following command in your console and it will stop your Skyrim Together Reborn server:
+1. To stop your `skyrimserver`, simply run the following command in your console and it will stop your Skyrim Together server:
    * `docker stop skyrimserver -t 1`
-2. To start it again, simply run the following command in your console and it will start your Skyrim Together Reborn server again:
+2. To start it again, simply run the following command in your console and it will start your Skyrim Together server again:
    * `docker start skyrimserver`
 3. To restart the server, run the following command in your console and it will stop \*and\* start the server:
    * `docker restart skyrimserver -t 1`

 ## I want to use Docker Compose

 An up-to-date `docker-compose.yml` file [can be found in the project repository](https://github.com/tiltedphoques/TiltedEvolution/blob/dev/docker-compose.yml).
+Run it with `docker compose up -d` after you create the directories.

 #### Onwards to the next step!